 Simply put, bad credit is usually the result of poor financial choices.
 Maybe you purchased a home or automobile and became delinquent on your payments; or, as a college student, you fell over your head into some credit card debt and didn’t pay off your balances in a timely way.
-Circumstances sometimes dictate the ebb and flow of our financial behavior — even folks who are responsible with their money may incur debt, unable to afford their credit card or car payments after the loss of a job.
+Circumstances sometimes dictate the ebb and flow of our financial behavior — even folks who are responsible with their money might incur debt if they’re unable to afford their credit card or car payments after the loss of a job or other circumstance.

 Whatever the cause, you might have ruined your own credit without even knowing exactly what credit is.
-With many of life’s lessons, hindsight is always 20/20, and it’s only after we realize the mistakes we’ve made — like understanding how credit scores work — that we can begin making better decisions for our financial futures.
+With many of life’s lessons, hindsight is always 20/20, and it’s only after we realize the mistakes we’ve made that we can begin making better decisions for our financial futures.

 Credit Scores — A Numbers Game

-A credit score is a numerical calculation that determines the likelihood of someone paying back a loan or borrowed money on time.
+A credit score is a numerical calculation used to determine the likelihood of someone paying back a loan or borrowed money on time.
 When your credit card bill is paid on time, in full, it helps to boost your score.
 Miss a payment (or several), and your score falls, making lenders less likely to loan you money in the future.

 Each time money is taken out on a credit basis, lenders report your activity to three national credit bureaus, which use three separate grading criteria to determine a person’s credit health.